matthewlong29/PareAndFlourish_Site/_posts/2017-04-23-how-to-ace-the-interview.md

 comments: true
 ---

-## Millennial Professional Pt.
-3: How to Ace the Interview

 If you’re at this part of the process, you have submitted a fantastic resume and follow-up email.
 Congrats!
 You landed the interview.
 A popular reaction to this is excitement that slips into panic; now is not the time for panic.

 Beware of thoughts like these: